dotnet-architecture/explore-docker/README.md

 # explore-docker
-ASP.NET Core applications deployed as Linux containers
+ASP.NET Core applications which can be deployed as Linux containers